ethanlin538/Ethan_BSE_Portfolioo/index.md

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Lsc_K4YmL-I?si=gdO5KxqG5OnVFosu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
+- I finished construction of the whole robot, with 2 ultrasonic sensors on the left and right of the hood, and the camera in the center.
+The Rasberry Pi sits behind these 3 components with the breadboard sitting on top of a portable charger in front of a battery pack.
+In addition, there is an H-Bridge to allow the motors to spin in other directions and wires connecting all main components together allowing them to work in unison.
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone